Population synthesis of double neutron stars: Introduction

-However, our aim is to see how this selection effect influences the observed properties of the population.
-Binaries detectable in gravitational waves will be those with relatively small orbital separation.
-Namely, we assume that binaries with coalescence time longer than $10^{10}$ years are not visible in gravitational waves.
-In both \citet{2004MNRAS.352.1372B} and \citet{2005MmSAI..76..513G} the authors suggest that there will be differences between the two observed populations.
-In particular they reached the result that the mass ratio distributions will not be the same.
-The population modelling in those papers was quite crude.
-The binaries with lifetimes above the Hubble time were neglected, and it has been assumed that observability of pulsars is proportional to its lifetime.
-Such difference between the observed population in the radio in gravitational waves would be quite important as we need to know how the gravitational waves signal looks like to detect it.
-In order to know this signal we need the initial parameters for numerical relativity calculations.
-Until recently most calculations of coalescing neutron star binaries and black hole binaries assumed that mass ratio $q$ is close to unity (e.g. \citet{2007AdSpR..39..271G}, \citet{2006gr.qc....10122B}).
-In this paper we present carefully model the binary pulsar population with the updated stellar evolution code \citep{2008ApJS..174..223B} combined with the detailed pulsar evolution model.
+Our first aim is to investigate how the described selection effects influence the observed properties of the radio pulsar population.
+We model the evolution of pulsars in binaries and compare the results of different models with observations.
+Binaries detectable in the gravitational waves are those with a relatively small orbital separation.
+We assume that only binaries with a coalescence time shorter than $10^{10}$ years are representative of the population detectable in the gravitational waves.
+The strength of the gravitational wave signal during the inspiral phase depends on the chirp mass of the binary.
+This is the main selection effect for DNS's observability in the gravitational waves (see Section \ref{gwdet}).
+In \citet{2004MNRAS.352.1372B} and \citet{2005MmSAI..76..513G} the authors suggest that there will be differences between the DNS population observable in the radio and gravitational waves.
+In particular, they conclude that the mass ratio distributions will not be the same for the two populations.
+The population modelling in those papers was based on a number of invalid assumptions.
+The binaries with lifetimes above the Hubble time were neglected, and it was assumed that observability of pulsars is proportional to their lifetime.
+The gravitational wave strains are very low and the signals that interferometric detectors are trying to detect are buried in noise.
+Numerical relativity calculations provide an input for statistical methods that enable the detection of a known signal from the noise.
+Until recently most calculations of coalescing neutron star and/or black hole binaries assumed that the mass ratio is close to unity (e.g. \citet{2007AdSpR..39..271G}, \citet{2007PhRvD..75l4018B}).
+In this paper we use the results of modelling the radio selected population to obtain the mass ratio distributions of DNS systems.
+We check whether the pulsars potentially detectable in the gravitational waves have the same properties as the radio population.